How coffees are processed makes them taste delicious.

 Natural Process

-Unlike wet coffees, natural (or “dry”) coffees are processed with the skin and pulp left on the bean before drying, with little or no interference to the drying process.
+Unlike wet coffees, natural (or “dry”) coffees retain the skin and pulp on the bean during drying, with minimal or no interference in the drying process.

 It produces a coffee with a lighter body, lower acidity, and a sweet flavor, sometimes with a complex fruitiness.
 While it’s a relatively inexpensive option, the natural process demands specific environmental conditions so that the fruit and seed dry in time.

 The value of the process has been a topic of debate.
-On one hand, the natural process has been known to be considered a lower-quality option yielding inconsistent flavors.
+On one hand, some consider the natural process to be a lower-quality option that yields inconsistent flavors.
 On the other, many believe the process may create extremely interesting, flavorful coffees and that natural coffees may someday match wet coffees for consistency, clarity, and taste.

 Since it needs the least amount of hands-on processing, natural coffee is also the most environmentally friendly.